Climate, Health & Air Monitoring Project

 Ravindra has received several awards and scholarships in the field of ‘Environmental Health’.
 He has won an ‘Environmentalist of the Year 2007: Around the Globe’ award by the National Environmental Science Academy (NESA), India, and was the finalist of ‘Elsevier NASI-SCOPUS 2014’ Young Scientist Award.
 In 2018, he was awarded IVLP Fellowship by the US Department of State, USA.
 He was honored with the PN Raju Oration Award-2019 in Public Health (Environment) by the Indian Council of Medical Research (ICMR), MoHFW, New Delhi, India.
 He has been conferred the ‘Presidential Award 2021’ award by the Indian Association of Preventive & Social Medicine (IAPSM), India, for his services to improve public health.
 Recently he has been listed among the top 1% Environmental scientist from India, having Indian rank as 7th and international as 176 by Stanford University.

 His research interests include health risks assessment, chemical characterization/composition of pollutants, source apportionment, and mitigation policies for persistent and emerging pollutants, including global climate change and environmental impact assessment.
 He has already worked on several international projects such as InterREG, EXPER/PF, ENVIRISK, CAIR4HEALTH, HENVINET, MEGAPOLI, and TRANSPHORM.
-He is currently working as an associate partner on UK/EU projects and jointly acquired funding of over $ 750 thousand to the Department of Community Medicine and School of Public Health.
-Ravindra is serving various international journal and grant commission as a referee and is also a member of the editorial board of International Journal of Environment and Waste Management, Air, Soil and Water Research, Forum Geographic, Journal of Environmental Biology (IF 0.56), Aerosol and Air Quality Research (IF 2.0), Environmental Monitoring and Assessment (IF 1.6) and Frontiers in Sustainable Cities.
+He is currently working as an associate partner on UK/EU projects and jointly acquired over $ 750 thousand to the Department of Community Medicine and School of Public Health.
+Ravindra is serving various international journal and grant commissions as a referee and is also a member of the editorial board of International Journal of Environment and Waste Management, Air, Soil and Water Research, Forum Geographic, Journal of Environmental Biology (IF 0.56), Aerosol and Air Quality Research (IF 2.0), Environmental Monitoring and Assessment (IF 1.6) and Frontiers in Sustainable Cities.